noprompt/meander/README.md

 ### Memory variables

 Memory variables disperse their values throughout a substitution.
-Each occurence disperse one value from the collection into the expression.
+Each occurence disperses one value from the collection into the expression.

 ```clj
 (let [!xs [1 2 3]]